yandextaxitech/binaryprefs/README.md

                 .build();
 ```

-Please note if you hae a lot of stored data you can regress of startup
+Please note if you have a lot of stored data you can regress your startup
 time performance.
 Use this feature with caution.

 #### Custom save directory